 My First Week with My New Treadmill Desk: A Scintillating Report!

-Many thanks to Carolyn Crane, our most recent contributor to the Water Cooler.
+Many thanks to Carolyn Crane for this contribution to our blog.
 A popular romance and fantasy author, Carolyn has been desking for a little under a month, and graciously allowed us to post an account of her first walking week.
-Head over to her personal website to check for updates or learn more about her writing.

 I got the idea from my BFF Jeffe Kennedy, who has written about her desk here.
 I was talking with her just before Christmas and she told me how many miles she puts on it a day.
 That kind of sold me.